routineLife1/AFI-ForwardDeduplicate/README.md

 - [ ] **Explain why this method is effective and write a guidence on how to support other vfi algorithms**

 ## limitations and expectations
-> 1. It is temporarily impossible to dynamically adjust the "n_forward" parameter through auto detect the max consistent deduplication counts.
-> If it can be supported, we can get the smoothest result in one step, and it will definitely surpass manual deduplication.
+> The "n_forward" parameter acts like the number of times the algorithm performs TTA (Test Time Augmentation) operations.
+> Performing too many TTA operations may further improve smoothness but lead to blurriness.
 >
-> 2. the "n_forward" parameter acts like the number of times the algorithm performs TTA (Test Time Augmentation) operations.
-> Performing too many TTA operations may lead to blurriness.

 ## Projects that use AFI-ForwardDeduplicate
 [SVFI(commercial software)](https://store.steampowered.com/app/1692080/SVFI/)